nixworks/public/news/2010/08/14/README.md

 ##### Spain
 ### [Spain extradites Rifat Hadziahmetovic, an alleged member of the Pink Panthers, to Japan in relation to a 2007 jewel robbery in Tokyo. ](/news/2010/08/14/spain-extradites-rifat-hadziahmetovic-an-alleged-member-of-the-pink-panthers-to-japan-in-relation-to-a-2007-jewel-robbery-in-tokyo.md)
-_Context: Pink Panthers, Japan, Rifat Hadziahmetovic, Spain, extradited, Tokyo_
+_Context: Spain, Tokyo, extradited, Pink Panthers, Rifat Hadziahmetovic, Japan_

 ##### United States
 ### [United States prosecutors are investigating whether the Louis Berger Group overcharged the U.S. Agency for International Development for foreign aid projects. ](/news/2010/08/14/united-states-prosecutors-are-investigating-whether-the-louis-berger-group-overcharged-the-u-s-agency-for-international-development-for-for.md)
-_Context: foreign aid, United States, Louis Berger Group, prosecutor, U.S. Agency for International Development_
+_Context: Louis Berger Group, United States, prosecutor, foreign aid, U.S. Agency for International Development_

 ##### Somalia
 ### [A court in Somalia imprisons for six years and fines $500 radio journalist Abdifatah Jama Mire for the broadcast of an interview with a militia leader in Puntland. ](/news/2010/08/14/a-court-in-somalia-imprisons-for-six-years-and-fines-500-radio-journalist-abdifatah-jama-mire-for-the-broadcast-of-an-interview-with-a-mili.md)